Civil Actions involving the Police

 David has 25 years experience in defending civil actions involving the police, ranging from malicious prosecution, misfeasance in public office, false arrest/imprisonment and assault through to human rights cases including the right to peaceful protest.
 He has advised in Equality Act cases and alleged breaches of the investigative duty.

-His work covers EL/OL claims from officers, often involving substantial quantum disputes, and also ‘fleet’ claims from arising from emergency vehicles being involved in RTAs.
+His work also covers EL/OL claims from officers, often involving substantial quantum disputes, and also ‘fleet’ claims from arising from emergency vehicles being involved in RTAs.

 He has advised on a range of operational matters and issues arising from human trafficking, slavery and servitude.